ankitgit01/Satellite-based-property-valuation/README.md

 ## ▶️ How to Run the Project

 - This project is implemented in a **single Jupyter notebook**: complete_source_code.ipynb
+- use python 3.12.6 if there is any version mismatch issue.
 - Due to GitHub size constraints, raw satellite image folders (`train_images/`, `test2_images/`) are **not included** in the repository.
 - Instead, **precomputed (cached) image features** are provided so the notebook runs end-to-end without errors.